 KPM (UK) will require all staff directly involved with the Supply Chain and HR to complete training on modern slavery.
-KPMUK's modern slavery training is yet to be defined, but will cover areas such as:
+KPMUK's modern slavery training is yet to be defined, and we are actively seeking appropriate training programmes relevant to our requirements, but will cover areas such as:

-- Our business's purchasing practices, which influence supply chain conditions and which should therefore be designed to prevent purchases at unrealistically low prices, the use of labour engaged on unrealistically low wages or wages below a country's national minimum wage, or the provision of products by an unrealistic deadline; - How to assess the risk of slavery and human trafficking in relation to various aspects of the business, including resources and support available; - How to identify the signs of slavery and human trafficking; - What initial steps should be taken if slavery or human trafficking is suspected; - How to escalate potential slavery or human trafficking issues to the relevant parties within the organisation;
+- Our business's purchasing practices, which influence supply chain conditions and which should therefore be designed to prevent purchases at unrealistically low prices, the use of labour engaged on unrealistically low wages or wages below a country's national minimum wage, or the provision of products by an unrealistic deadline; - How to assess the risk of slavery and human trafficking in relation to various aspects of the business, including resources and support available; - How to identify the signs of slavery and human trafficking; - What initial steps should be taken if slavery or human trafficking is suspected; - How to escalate potential slavery or human

-- What messages, business incentives or guidance can be given to suppliers and other business partners and contractors to implement anti-slavery policies; and - What steps the organisation should take if suppliers or contractors do not implement antislavery policies in high-risk scenarios, including their removal from the organisation's supply chains. - The Awareness Raising Programme has now been implemented and communicated to all staff through our corporate communication portals
+- trafficking issues to the relevant parties within the organisation; - What messages, business incentives or guidance can be given to suppliers and other business partners and contractors to implement anti-slavery policies; and - What steps the organisation should take if suppliers or contractors do not implement antislavery policies in high-risk scenarios, including their removal from the organisation's supply chains. - The Awareness Raising Programme has now been implemented and communicated to all staff through our corporate communication portal